Denial of the October 7 attacks: Spread

 The spreading of falsehoods and misleading narratives that disputed that Hamas was responsible, or claims that minimized the violence that occurred, began to spread after the attack.
 Common claims are that the Israel Defense Forces (IDF) completely staged the attacks to justify an invasion of the Gaza Strip, and that all or most Israelis killed during the attacks were slain by the IDF itself.

 According to the Israeli newspaper Haaretz, malign actors spreading disinformation purposefully decontextualized their reporting to "falsely claim that Haaretz corroborated the false theory that the IDF committed mass killings of its own people".
 According to Shayan Sardarizadeh, BBC Verify's disinformation expert, the "denialist narrative" that "it was Israel that killed its own civilians on 7 October, not Hamas" has "sadly become prominent online".
-Some incidents of friendly fire by IDF soldiers and kibbutz security teams against civilians attempting to flee or captured and brought into Gaza during the October 7 attacks, were corroborated later.
+Some incidents of friendly fire by IDF soldiers and kibbutz security teams against civilians attempting to flee or were captured and taken into Gaza during the attacks were corroborated later.

 Researchers see parallels to disinformation surrounding the September 11 attacks, which some fringe groups argue was perpetrated by the Israeli intelligence agency Mossad.
-Joel Finkelstein of Network Contagion Research Institute stated that "there's a built-in audience that wants to deny that Jews are the victims of atrocity and further the notion that Jews are secretly behind everything."
-He said efforts to say Israel was responsible for October 7 are part of a broader strategy by antisemitic extremists to undermine Jewish suffering.
+Joel Finkelstein of the Network Contagion Research Institute stated that "there's a built-in audience that wants to deny that Jews are the victims of atrocity and further the notion that Jews are secretly behind everything."
+He said efforts to cast Israel as solely responsible for the October 7 attacks are part of a broader strategy by antisemitic extremists to undermine Jewish suffering.

 These claims were found across the Internet, including on the Reddit subforum 'LateStageCapitalism' and on publications critical of Israel such as The Electronic Intifada and The Grayzone.
-They have also been popularized by right-wing Holocaust deniers including Owen Benjamin and far-right conspiracy theorists.
+They have also been popularized by right-wing Holocaust deniers, including Owen Benjamin, and far-right conspiracy theorists.
 The claims are based on cherry-picked evidence to push misleading narratives.
 A Telegram instant messaging group, which had also shared content and conspiracies relating to foreign policy and the COVID-19 pandemic and had nearly 3,000 people on it in January 2024, pushed content and conspiracies blaming the attack on Israel.

-In March 2024, the Israeli firm CyberWell, which uses artificial intelligence (AI) to monitor, analyze and combat antisemitism on social media, reported they had found about 135 separate posts that had been viewed by more than 15 million users that denied the October 7 attacks.
+In March 2024, the Israeli firm CyberWell, which uses artificial intelligence (AI) to monitor, analyze and combat antisemitism on social media, reported it had found about 135 separate posts, which had been viewed by more than 15 million users, that denied the October 7 attacks.
 The company found that almost half of the identified posts were from Twitter, with others posted to Facebook, TikTok, and Instagram.

+In January 2026, the British parliamentary standards commissioner opened an investigation into MP Iqbal Mohamed over October 7 denial.